From MVP to Ecosystem: Redesigning the Oscr AI Experience

 Qualitative Data Analysis

-I analyzed hundreds of user support emails to identify recurring pain points and feature requests.
+Synthesized hundreds of support emails to identify systemic workflow friction rather than isolated feature requests.

 Remote Contextual Inquiry